node-class-may-2023/ComIT_Node/javascript.md

 console.log(name); // name is not defined
 ```

-* In this example the **name** variable is defined as a local variable as it only can be access within the function showName
+* In this example the **name** variable is defined as a local variable as it only can be accessed within the function showName
-* Scope in JavaScript we can say that works from inner to outer bounds (it will make sense, I promise)
+* We can say that scope in JavaScript works from inner to outer bounds (it will make sense, I promise)
 * let and const have block element scope
-* var doesn't have block scope
+* var does not have block scope

 **Example:**
 ```js